daniel-isidro/hot_n_pop_song_machine/README.md

 # Front-end

-The Github repository of the **front-end web app** of the project, that uses the Streamlit app framework and web hosting on Heroku, can be found at https://github.com/daniel-isidro/heroku_hot_n_pop.
+The Github repository of the **front-end web app** of the project, that uses the Streamlit app framework and web hosting on Heroku, can be found **[here](https://github.com/daniel-isidro/heroku_hot_n_pop)**.
 Please visit this repository for further explanation.

 ### User Manual